Triton-Robotics-Training/Embedded-Week-2/video_script_binary&manipulating_bytes.md

 > 2^2*n_2+2^1*n_1+2^0*n_0
 > $$

 Another commonly used numeral system is hexadecimal, which is base 16.
-For hexidecimal, it goes from 0-9 and then 10-15, but 10-15 are represented by characters.
+For hexadecimal, it goes from 0-9 and then 10-15, but 10-15 are represented by characters.
 A is 10, B is 11, and so on.
 For 245, its hexadecimal representation is 0xF5 (the 0x just tells us that its using hexadecimal).

 > IMAGE OF HEXIDECIMAL TO DECIMAL CHART FOR 0-15.